 - There is a lot of information for families available online, spread across many websites, but it can be time-consuming and tiring to find the specific information that you really need for your child.

 This situation is not specific to families living in Enfield, but reflects the national picture.
 In November 2019, the Education Select Committee released its report in which it stated that “Many parents face a titanic struggle just to try and ensure their child gets access to the right support.”

-SEN-den now provides a safe, supportive and informative place (both virtual and physical) for families dealing with autism.
-At our regular play and support groups held at the Lancaster Centre, we listen closely to the experiences that families share with us and each other, to determine what SEN-den might be able to do to help, whether this is developing a new service offer for parents or kids, or feeding back to a local service provider on what isn’t going so well for families.
+SEN-den provides a safe, supportive and informative place (both virtual and physical) for families dealing with autism.
+At our regular play and support groups, and other activities held at the Lancaster Centre, we listen closely to the experiences that families share with us and each other, to determine what SEN-den might be able to do to help, whether this is developing a new service offer for parents or kids, or feeding back to a local service provider on what isn’t going so well for families.
 Some of our particularly engaged Mums have joined our Service Development Group, to actively shape new services delivered by SEN-den, as well as offering detailed feedback and suggestions to other service providers in Enfield.